fi3rcecreature/genesis-starter-theme/README.md

 [![WordPress](https://img.shields.io/badge/wordpress-4.9.8%20tested-brightgreen.svg)]() [![License](https://img.shields.io/badge/license-GPL--3.0--or--later-blue.svg)](https://github.com/seothemes/genesis-starter-theme/blob/master/LICENSE.md)

 A developer-friendly starter theme used for creating commercial child themes for the Genesis Framework.
+This base theme was forked and customized by Ashley Harper from Harper Design Co.

 It uses [Laravel Mix](https://laravel.com/docs/5.8/mix) as a build tool to automate mundane development tasks like compiling SCSS and minifying images.